JaroslavPajkos/ESP32C6-RSA_mbedtls/README.md

 # RSA Digital Signature Time Comparison

-This project implements an RSA digital signature application using the **mbedtls** library on an ESP32-C6 microcontroller, which features a RISC-V processor with hardware acceleration for RSA up to 3072 bits.
+This project implements an RSA digital signature application using the **mbedtls** library on an ESP32-C6 microcontroller, featuring a RISC-V processor with hardware acceleration for RSA up to 3072 bits.
 It compares the performance (in CPU cycles) of RSA signature generation and verification for different key sizes (2048, 3072, and 4096 bits) using PKCS#1 v1.5 and PSS padding schemes.
-For 4096-bit signatures, the watchdog timer must be disabled due to the longer execution time.
-The project includes test certificates and keys for cryptographic operations.
+For 4096-bit signatures, the watchdog timer must be disabled due to longer execution times.
+The project includes test certificates and keys for cryptographic operations. **Note**: The stack size must be set to 80,000 bytes to accommodate the memory requirements of the RSA operations.

 ## Project Overview